js318sn-sudo/Visualization-with-Seaborn/README.md

-# Data Visualization with Seaborn
+# Data Visualization with Seaborn: Correlations and Heatmaps

 ## Project Objective

-The objective of this project is to understand and implement data visualization techniques using the Seaborn library.
-The project focuses on creating a Correlation Heatmap to analyze relationships between numerical variables and identify patterns within the dataset.
+The objective of this project is to understand and implement data visualization techniques using Seaborn.
+The project focuses on Correlation Analysis and Heatmap Visualization to identify relationships, patterns, and trends within a dataset.

 ---

 # Introduction

-This project demonstrates Data Visualization using Seaborn, a powerful Python library built on top of Matplotlib.
-A Correlation Heatmap is used to visualize relationships between variables, making it easier to identify strong positive, negative, or weak correlations in the dataset.
+This project demonstrates Data Visualization using Seaborn with a focus on Correlations and Heatmaps.
+Correlation analysis is used to measure relationships between numerical variables, while Heatmaps provide a visual representation of those relationships using color-coded patterns.
+These techniques help identify trends, patterns, and associations within the dataset.

 ---